 Power, Agility, and Group Exercise (PAGE) Certificate

-The Power, Agility, and Group Exercise (PAGE) Certificate program is ideal for students who plan to pursue work in these areas after graduation and for current fitness professionals who are looking to strengthen their skillset.
-The program is open to undergraduate, graduate and non-matriculating students.
+The Power, Agility, and Group Exercise (PAGE) Certificate program is primarily designed for current fitness professionals who are looking to strengthen their skillset, but current students who plan to pursue work in these areas after graduation can also benefit.

 What Will I Learn?